acss-io/atomizer/docs/tutorials/alignment.md

 ## [`justify-content`](../reference.html#justifycontent)

 Aligns the contents of the box as a whole (as the alignment subject) within the box itself (as the alignment container) along the inline/row/main axis of the box.

-Following example shows `Jc(se)`, _justify-content: space-evenly_.
+The following example shows `Jc(se)` ->`justify-content: space-evenly`.

 ```html
 <div class="D(f) Jc(se)">